-Prior to joining the SRC, Niak was a research and communications intern at the Atkisson Group and contributed articles on the Sustainable Development Goal 14: Life below water at SDG14.net.
-She has also rapporteured conferences related to sustainable development for the Stockholm International Water Institute (SIWI), the Swedish International Centre of Education for Sustainable Development (SWEDESD), and the Stockholm Chamber of Commerce (SCC).
-Her previous work experience includes pricing analysis for Procter & Gamble as well as marketing and business development for e-commerce companies in Malaysia.
+Prior to joining the SRC, Niak worked with research and communications at the Atkisson Group where she contributed articles on the Sustainable Development Goal 14: Life below water at SDG14.net.
+She has also co-authored conference publications for the Stockholm International Water Institute (SIWI), the Swedish International Centre of Education for Sustainable Development (SWEDESD), and the Stockholm Chamber of Commerce (SCC).
+Her previous work experience includes pricing analysis for Procter & Gamble as well as marketing and business development for start-ups in Malaysia.

 Koh holds a joint Master in Sustainable Development from Uppsala University and the Swedish University of Agricultural Sciences, and a BSc in Business and Commerce from Monash University (Australia/Malaysia).
 She is a member of the Swedish Institute Alumni network, having received a scholarship from the Swedish government aimed at developing global leaders

 Awards and achievements: